tanliangwei/VAE-Spatial-Sample-Generator/README.md

 1. **Model Scripts (Model Tranining)** - Contains Model Architecture and facilitates model training.
 2. **Sample Generating Scripts (Sample Generation)** - Generate samples using the model trained from **Model Scripts**
 3. **Experiment Scripts (Experiments)** - Scripts for conducting experiments to evaluate model performance.
 Uses samples generated from **Sample Generating Scripts**.

+**You can start ignore models 1 and 2 and start looking from the third model.
+It has the best performance thus far.**